minvws/nl-kat-coordination/docs/source/technical_design/localinstall.rst

 Install Docker
 **************

 OpenKAT is installed in Docker, and therefore Docker must be installed first.
 The preferred method of installation is through a repository.

-OpenKAT requires a newer version of Docker than what is available in the default ubuntu and debian repositories.
+However, OpenKAT requires a newer version of Docker than what is available in the default ubuntu and debian repositories.
 That is why you should always use Docker's repository.

 On the `Docker Engine installation overview <https://docs.docker.com/engine/install/>`_ page you can find links to installation pages for all major Linux distributions.
 For a specific example using the Docker repository on Debian, see `Debian install using the repository <https://docs.docker.com/engine/install/debian/#install-using-the-repository>`_.
 The installation pages for the other Linux distributions contain similar instructions.

 **Important:** Please follow the post-installation steps as well!
 You can find them here: `Docker Engine post-installation steps <https://docs.docker.com/engine/install/linux-postinstall/>`_.